Mirror trading: Differences from copy trading and program trading

-Misperception regarding Fraud
+Misperception regarding fraud

 Due to the mirror-trading money laundering scheme performed by the Deutsche Bank’s Moscow, New York and London branches in 2017, the term mirror trading began to be associated with fraudulent activities.
-In contrast, legitimate mirror trading is neither fraudulent and is considered to be advantageous for novice investors.
+In contrast, legitimate mirror trading is not fraudulent and is considered to be advantageous for novice investors.
 This outcome could be explained by the usage of algorithmic key elements in mirror trading.
 They replicate successful trades and patterns of experienced traders without depending on individual emotions.
 The process of mirror trading involves participants aligning their financial decisions with those of an established trader.
 This means that not everyone who engages in mirror trading is required to have expertise or experience with the assets they choose to trade.

 In the decade preceding the Russian mirror-trading scheme, Deutsche Bank was informed of substantial and widespread compliance concerns.
 The offsetting trades in this instance lacked economic purpose and could have been used to facilitate money laundering or other illegal activity.